-Having a high protein breakfast is sometimes easier said than done.
-Thanks to biscuits, waffles, pancakes, and potatoes (to name just a few), breakfast in America tends to be a very carbohydrate dense meal.
-As delicious as all these carb heavy dishes may be, not everyone wants to start their day with so much sugar and processed flour, and so little protein.
+Having a high protein breakfast is easier said than done.
+Thanks to biscuits, waffles, cereal, pancakes, and potatoes (to name a few), Western breakfast tends to be a very carb dense meal.
+As delicious as all these carbohydrate heavy dishes may be, most of us don’t want to start our days with so much sugar and processed flour and so little protein.

-Many athletes who require large amounts of protein each day resort to repetitive dishes like bacon & eggs, ham & cheese omelettes, oatmeal, and maybe even a protein shake if they’re in a hurry.
+Many athletes who require large amounts of protein each day resort to repetitive dishes like bacon & eggs, ham & cheese omelettes, oatmeal, and perhaps even a protein smoothie if they’re in a hurry.
 Not very exciting.
-Well I’m here to tell you that a high protein breakfast doesn’t have to be boring.
-So if your daily protein requirements are higher than the average bear, read on.
+I’m here to tell you that a high protein breakfast doesn’t have to be boring.
+If your daily protein requirements are higher than the average bear, read on.
 I’ll show you five recipes to help you load up for breakfast.

 High Protein Breakfast – Protein Pancakes for Men

-This recipe is from Protein Pow, and you’ll have to read the article to understand why it’s “for men.”
-I suggest that you do, as you get not only a great recipe for a delicious dish that is normally loaded in carbs rather than protein, but you get a quick, entertaining read as well (I thought so anyway.)
+This recipe is from Protein Pow, and you will have to read the article to understand why it’s “for men.”
+I suggest that you do, as you get not only a great recipe for a delicious dish that is normally loaded in carbs rather than protein, but you get a quick, entertaining read as too – well I thought so anyway.

 So, are you wondering how much protein can you possibly get in pancakes?
 Try 75 grams per stack, and that’s with only 34 grams of carbohydrates.
-Now you don’t have to avoid pancakes anymore.
+So guess what – you may not have to avoid pancakes anymore.

 High Protein Breakfast – Healthy Beef & Egg ‘Barn Raiser’ Bake

-This casserole-style dish from The Fit Fork is made with lean ground beef, spinach, tomatoes, eggs, and low fat cheeses and milk.
+This casserole-style dish from The Fit Fork is made with lean ground beef, spinach, eggs, low fat cheeses, tomatoes, and milk.
 This dish is packed with both energy and protein, and yields enough to get you through an entire week of morning meals.

-Each serving has nearly 30 grams of protein, 20 grams of carbohydrates, and only 15 grams of fat.
-This is a well rounded, delicious, high-protein breakfast using pretty common breakfast ingredients; a nice way to mix things up.
+Each serving has nearly 30 grams of protein, 20 grams of carbohydrates and only 15 grams of fat.
+This is a well rounded, delicious, high-protein breakfast using very common breakfast ingredients.
+It’s a nice way to mix things up.

 High Protein Breakfast – Chicken and Waffle Sandwich